Mikael925/mikael925.github.io/level-design.md

                 <li>The beta phase began with structured playtesting sessions focused on clarity and pacing...</li>
                 <li>Analysis of the feedback revealed a major bottleneck...</li>
                 <li>Through several iterative loops, the level's pacing and difficulty curve were significantly improved...</li>
+                <li>Created my own smoke vfx, so that the player can really feel the lava is getting closer.</li>
               </ul>
             </div>
           </div>